Environmental Sustainability – Meaning, Examples and Importance

 The concept of environmental sustainability emerged in 1987, when the World Commission on Environment and Development[1] created the concept of “sustainable development.”
 That means actions that “meet the needs of present generations without compromising the needs of future generations.”

-Sustainability has 3 distinct but linked elements:
+Sustainability has 3 distinct but linked elements including:

 • Economic sustainability: Ensuring economic prosperity can be maintained over time.